moorepants/learn-multibody-dynamics/holonomic-eom.rst

 .. _scikits.odes: https://scikits-odes.readthedocs.io/en/stable/

 To use scikits.odes's differential algebraic solver, we need to write the equations of motion in implicit form.
-In general, we can write the equations of motion of a holonomic system with :math:`M` holonomic constraints and :math:`n` degrees of freedom as this minimal set of equations:
+We now can write the equations of motion of a holonomic system with :math:`M` holonomic constraints and :math:`n` degrees of freedom as this minimal set of equations:

 .. math::